dustinwhisman/dustinwhisman.com/pages/writing/accessibility-top-100/instagram.md

 At least when I zoom the page on desktop (where it’s allowed), nothing overflows and the text scales up or gets swapped with icon only links that have accessible names.

-### Results
+## Results

 If I had stopped at the login or signup page, I might have given Instagram a C, but there are so many more problems with the logged in experience, that I have to knock it down to a D-.
 Setting up a login form should be a slam-dunk, but they managed to screw it up pretty badly with the CAPTCHA and error messaging, and there are so many things that are fundamentally broken when logged in that it’s hard to ignore.

 It’s not the worst I’ve seen, but it’s far from the best.
-Next time, we’ll see if IMDB can do any better.
+Next time, we’ll see if IMDb can do any better.

 {% include 'partials/article-pagination.njk' %}